jaeyoungi2006/clock_proj_SNU/README.md

-# robot_arm
+# Clock project SNU
-Code for Robot arm project
+Code for making a mechanical clock